fieldsend/multiobjective_comparison_operators/README.md

 * Checking if a set of objective vectors dominates a single other objective vector
 * Checking if a set of objective vectors weakly dominates a single other objective vector
 * Checking if a set of objective vectors strictly dominates a single other objective vector
-* returning the minmum k, for which an objective vector is k-optimal with respect to another set of objective vectors
+* Returning the minimum k, for which an objective vector is k-optimal with respect to another set of objective vectors